The Irish wake, by definition, was a celebration of the life of the deceased, full of specific Irish wake songs and customs

 Irish wake definition and history

 Irish wakes are anything but a somber affair.
 Merrymaking was a common part of the traditional Irish wake and a major part of the grieving process in Ireland.

-Pagan ritual was the root of much of the goings on at a wake and much of the carrying-on was frowned upon by the church.
-Storytelling, mischief-making, and games were all part of the send-off in an attempt to ease the suffering for the deceased's family.
+A pagan ritual was the root of much of the goings on at an Irish wake and much of the carrying-on was frowned upon by the church.
+Storytelling, mischief-making, and games were all part of the send-off in an attempt to ease the suffering of the deceased's family.